Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

       num <- num[!duplicated(num$N),]
 ```

 23.3.
-Another way to retrieve Ns is by searching for any numbers in the article.
+Another way to get Ns is by searching for any numbers in the article.

-First, numbers are retrieved from a string that says "n=..."; "n equals to ...", or any numbers that are between words (e.g., "include 549 teachers"), or after a word and a comma (e.g., "in total, 16 were graduate students".
+First, numbers are extracted from a string that says "n=..."; "n equals to ...", or any numbers that are between words (e.g., "include 549 teachers"), or after a word and a comma (e.g., "in total, 16 were graduate students".

 The minimum is 2 digis.
 This includes when there are more than a thousand participants, there will be "," between the second and third digits.
 It won't retreive a year of publication and degrees of freedom.
 Duplicates are removed.